ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Databand-enabled Spark jobs fail on Spark 4.0 in {{site.data.keyword.lakehouse_short}}
+{: #known_issue50405}

+Spark jobs with Databand-enabled fails when using Spark 4.0.
+The failure occurs during job submission due to incompatibilities between Databand Spark instrumentation and Spark 4.0 APIs.

 ## Table Analyzer job runs fail for GCS and Azure buckets
 {: #known_issue65943}